 By Jordan Bailey | Courier Publications | Jul 28, 2016

-Warren — In this final part of a three-part series, we interview Dennis Dechaine at Maine State Prison, where he has served 28 years of a life sentence for a crime he says he didn't commit.
+Warren — In this final part of a three-part series, we interview Dennis Dechaine at Maine State Prison, where he has served nearly three decades of a life sentence for a crime he says he didn't commit.
 The interview took place June 10.